tlapinsk/CarND-Path-Planning-Project/README.md

 }
 ```

 This code lives between ines 306-327.
 You can see that the car checks if a lane is empty before moving right/left.
-And in the worse case scenario, does a speed check to see if the car can increase velocity below 49.5mph.
+In the worst case scenario, it does a speed check to see if the car can increase velocity.

 ### Trajectory
 Most of the trajectory code was built by David and Aaron in the project walk through.
 This code resides between lines 329-427 and bases trajectory on the car's speed, lane, and path points.